etherguild/ethismoney.xyz/README.md

 # Welcome to the ethismoney.xyz Frontend!

-[ethismoney.xyz](https://ethismoney.xyz/) aims to enhance transparency and understanding of the Ethereum Layer 2 ecosystem.
+[ethismoney.xyz](https://ethismoney.xyz/) is a public, open-source dashboard that visualizes ETH’s role as money in the Ethereum economy through clear, educational data.

 ## License